rapha4lx/common_core/rank 1/Born2BeRoot/Unix/System.md

 All what you make in the unix is a processor, every time you perform a task or send a command, this is treated by unix how one processor and receive a number

 # Packages
+Is the set of program what is need by execution of set features or commands.
+#### Binary Packages
+Have a executables, files of configs, documentation and manuals
+#### Source Packages
+contains a original source code from autor, files of configs, dependence list.